-Running from June to September, this campaign brings together Merseyside Police, local councils, community organisations, and residents in a united effort to tackle the issues that matter most—retail crime, youth violence, ASB, and street crime—while restoring pride and confidence in our public spaces.
+Running from June to September, this campaign brought together Merseyside Police, local councils, community organisations, and residents in a united effort to tackle the issues that matter most—retail crime, youth violence, ASB, and street crime—while restoring pride and confidence in our public spaces.

 What is Safer Streets Summer?